1985 Greek presidential election: Parliamentary votes for president

-Voting rounds
+Portraits of (left) Andreas Papandreou and (right) Konstantinos Mitsotakis, who had an oral confrontation in the Parliament regarding the constitutional violations by Papandreou.

-The first two rounds failed to elect Sartzetakis as president, which took place on 17 and 23 March.
-The elections were carried out in conditions of high political tension; at one point, a New Democracy deputy momentarily grabbed the ballot box.
-Like in the previous rounds, in the third round on 29 March, colored ballots (in blue color for Sartzetakis) and semi-transparent envelopes were used.
-New Democracy chairman Mitsotakis accused Papandreou of violating constitutional principle of secret ballot (Article 32), by forcing his deputies to cast their vote with colored ballots.
-However, Mitsotakis' concern was dismissed because PASOK controlled the majority in the Parliament.
-Mitsotakis and Papandreou ended up having a verbal confrontation.
+The first two rounds, held on 17 and 23 March, failed to elect Sartzetakis.
+The elections were held amid high political tension; at one point, a New Democracy deputy briefly grabbed the ballot box.
+The third round took place on 29 March amid chanting PASOK supporters surrounding the building.
+Like in previous rounds, colored ballots (in blue color for Sartzetakis) and semi-transparent envelopes were used, which led New Democracy chairman Mitsotakis to accuse Papandreou of violating the constitutional principle of secret ballot (Article 32).
+His concern was dismissed because PASOK controlled the majority in the Parliament, prompting Mitsotakis to confront Papandreou.
 Mitsotakis claimed Papandreou had no respect for the Parliament, and Papandreou responded, with Mitsotakis' role in the Iouliana of 1965 in mind, that the latter was the last person entitled to speak about respect.
 Despite vigorous protests from the opposition, PASOK members used colored ballots under strict surveillance to spot potential defectors.
-Outside the building of the Parliament, PASOK supporters were chanting.

 In the third round of voting on 29 March, Papandreou's party lost the support of two MPs, who Papandreou accused of taking bribes from Mitsotakis' party.
-Sartzetakis received 180 votes, which was the minimum stipulated by the constitution, and Alevras, as Speaker of the Parliament, casting the decisive vote.
-Mitsotakis denounced the vote as illegal, vowing that if New Democracy won the upcoming elections, Sartzetakis would not be president by bringing the legality of the process to Council of State, further deepening the constitutional crisis.
+Sartzetakis received 180 votes, which was the minimum stipulated by the constitution, and Alevras, as Speaker of the Parliament, cast the decisive vote.
+Mitsotakis denounced the vote as illegal, vowing that he would bring the legality of the process to the Council of State if New Democracy won the upcoming election.
+With Sartzetakis as president, Papandreou formally submitted the proposals for constitutional amendments by adding to the previous one the removal of a secret ballot for president.